Skip to content

 Craft’s onboarding flow on iOS shows how to do this well.
 The walkthrough invites users to experiment with styling and interact with formatting tools in real-time, rather than just explaining what’s possible.

-Craft uses interactive walkthroughs that prompt users to engage with real UI elements, turning onboarding into hands-on learning.
+Craft uses interactive walkthroughs that prompt users to engage with UI elements, turning onboarding into hands-on learning.

 This kind of hands-on guidance improves product understanding and increases app engagement metrics like activation and average session length.